arifimran5/Frontend-Assignment/README.md

 ### Submission of form

 On submit of form, it uses FormData Api to collect all the information filled and logs it out.
+This data can be used to send it to backend.